-Here is a general reminder of some of the key items of information I shall need for the 2020 tax return, covering the tax year 6 April 2019 to 5 April 2020, which is due for submission at the latest 31 January 2021.
-I now ask for information by 30 September at the latest to ensure your return is ready for checking and submission on time.
+Here is a reminder of some of the key items of information I shall need for the 2021 tax return, covering the tax year 6 April 2020 to 5 April 2021, which is due for submission at the latest 31 January 2021.

 ALL INCOME OF ANY SORT:

 If you think some income may be exempt from tax, or are unsure whether this needs to be shown on your return, let me know about it so I can check.
+This year for many this includes SEISS grant income from SEISS 4 and 5.
 Returns are prepared on the basis of full disclosure of all relevant worldwide income and gains.
-HMRC has been issuing a series of reminders that all non-UK income must be shown in their tax return.
+Any taxpayer who decides that on reflection they was not eligible to claim part or all of an amount received via SEISS is able to repay this to HMRC via the tax return.

 SELF EMPLOYED INCOME:

 Totals of all earned income, including cash receipts.
 You have the choice to record income and expenses either when they were due (invoiced) or on a cash basis (when actually paid).
 Include the gross income, please, before any tax or national insurance was taken off.

 All expenses related to your work: I have a list of typical expenses, but for each transaction, please consider whether this is for your work and whether 100% for work, or not entirely.

 Agents’ commission: I need to know the original gross fee before any commission, and the amount of commission taken.

 When travelling away from home, reasonable subsistence expenses can be claimed for meals out or at your hotel (or shopped for if self-catering).
 Food can be claimed for when travelling without an overnight stay under certain, limited circumstances.